-Theoretical and practical lessons allow us to share knowledge and experience with local staff, encouraging professional growth and independance: we want to train professional staff that are able to run the hospitals independently.
+Theoretical and practical lessons allow us to share knowledge and experience with local staff, encouraging professional growth and independence: we want to train professional staff that are able to run hospitals autonomously.

-In many of the Countries where we operate, our training is also officially recognised by local health ministries.
-For example, in Sierra Leone, we have organised courses for the training of anaesthetic nurses, in Afghanistan, our hospitals are recognised specialist centres in paediatrics, surgery, and gynaecology.
-In Sudan, we train local staff and apprentices through an on-the-job training program and seminars, in collaboration with the Port Sudan nursing academy.
+In many of the countries we operate in, our training is also officially recognised by local health ministries.
+For example, we have organised courses for the training of anaesthetic nurses in Sierra Leone , in Afghanistan our hospitals are recognised specialist centres in paediatrics, surgery, and gynaecology.
+In Sudan, we train local staff and apprentices through an on-the-job training programme and seminars, in collaboration with the Port Sudan nursing academy.

-By training local staff, we contribute to the strengthening and long-term susatinability of the local healthcare system.
+By training local staff, we contribute to the strengthening and long-term sustainability of the local healthcare system.

-"I'm doing my gynaecology specialisation at the EMERGENCY Maternity Centre in Panshir.
-It is the fourth year of the course being held here and recognised by the Afghan Ministry of Health.
+"I'm doing my gynaecology specialisation at the Anabah Maternity Centre in Panjshir.
+The course being held here and recognised by the Afghan Ministry of Health.
 I learn and experience a lot and thanks to working daily with the international staff, my skills are continuously improving, but above all I help many people, many women who would not have the opportunity to give birth safely.
-I am able to help my Country."Zunia specialised at Anabah's Maternity Centre.
+I am able to help my country."Zunia specialised at Anabah's Maternity Centre.
 She is now a gynaecologist.

 "I came to Mayo, Sudan, as a child.
-My parents had fled South Suda because of the war.
-Now, years later, I work at the EMERGENCY Pediatric Centre inside the refugee camp.
-I love my job, I know that here I can be really useful for these people who could not afford to be treated elsewhere.
-I became a "team leader" here: I’m so proud of this!
+My parents had fled South Sudan because of the war.
+Now, years later, I work at the EMERGENCY Paediatric Centre inside the refugee camp.
+I love my job, I know that I can be really useful here for these people who could not afford to be treated elsewhere.
+I became a team leader here: I’m so proud of this!
 "Esther, EMERGENCY team leader in Mayo, Sudan.

-In Sulaymaniyah, Iraq, patients in the Centre for Rehabilitation and Social Reintegration can attend vocational training courses in metalwork, carpentry, tailoring, leather processing, and shoe production, in order to learn a skill that is compatible with their disability.
-At the end of the courses, we offer ‘graduates’ economic assistance so they can start their own craft workshops or cooperative: over 300 workshops now have the EMEREGENCY sign above their door.
+In Sulaymaniyah, Iraq, patients at the Rehabilitation and Social Reintegration Centre can attend vocational training courses in metalwork, carpentry, tailoring, leather processing, and shoe production, in order to learn a skill that is compatible with their disability.
+At the end of the course, we offer graduates economic assistance so that they can start their own craft workshop or cooperative.
+Over 300 workshops now have the EMERGENCY symbol above their door.

-For non-sanitary roles, in all of our hospitals we give precedence to the most vulnerable sections of the population, such as widows and people with disabilities, when recruiting.
-This is also a way of supporting the communities where we work.
-In Sulaymaniyah, for example, more than half of the employees of the Rehabilitation and Reintegration Centre are former patients
+For non-medical roles in our hospitals, we give precedence to the most vulnerable sections of the population, such as widows and people with disabilities.
+This is a way of supporting the communities that we work in.
+In Sulaymaniyah, for example, more than half of the employees of the Rehabilitation and Reintegration Centre are former patients.